As Trump's tariffs take shape, is America really winning?

 The effects of tariffs are likely to get bigger.

-Trump has long claimed that tariffs will be paid for by countries that want to export to the country.
-In fact, most economists say that the tariff costs will likely be split: Some of the costs will be paid by exporters overseas, some by importers in the U.S., and some by American consumers.
+Trump has long claimed that tariffs will be paid for by countries that want to export to the United States.
+In fact, most economists say that the tariff costs will likely be split: Some of the costs will be paid by exporters overseas, some by importers in the U.S. and some by American consumers.

-The Yale Budget Lab estimated last week that the average cost of Trump's tariffs to the American household would be $2,400 this year, with clothes and textiles likely to see the biggest effects.
+The Budget Lab at Yale University estimated last week that the average cost of Trump's tariffs to the American household would be $2,400 this year, with clothes and textiles likely to see the biggest effects.

 And contrary to Trump's repeated claims that tariffs will boost the economy, experts believe the economy will get weaker, with higher inflation and slower job growth.
 And the weak labor market report last week will also likely spur more discussions about whether the economy could even enter a recession.